-CI=confidence interval; DTaP=diphtheria, tetanus, and acellular pertussis.
+CI=confidence interval; DTaP=diphtheria, tetanus, and acellular pertussis; WHO=World Health Organization.

 PEDIARIX is approved for use as a 3-dose primary series and by itself does not constitute a complete vaccination course for DTaP.1